pwittchen/ReactiveSensors/README.md

 When we want to receive **only accuracy updates**, we should use `ReactiveSensorEvent::accuracyChanged` method in `filter(...)` method from RxJava.

 If we don't apply any filter, we will receive both accuracy and sensor readings updates.

+### Writing tests

+`ReactiveSensors` class implements `SensorsProxy` interface.
+It allows you to create stubs or mocks for testing behavior of the sensors in your application without need of mocking `SensorManager` class from Android SDK accessing hardware components.
+Once you instantiate `SensorsProxy`, then you'll be allowed to mock or stub it pretty easily.

 ### Other practices